keploy/docs/versioned_docs/version-2.0.0/concepts/reference/glossary/functional-testing.md

 By maintaining stable software over time, regression testing prevents unwanted side effects from updates.

-## What Do You Test in Functional Testing?
+## What do we test in functional Testing?

 ### 1. User Interface (UI)